+AE-150 Introduction to Space

-AE-250 Ground S Systems Engineering
+AE-250 Ground Systems Engineering

-- AE-311 Spacecraft Systems - AE-411 Space Systems Engineering
+AE-311 Spacecraft Systems

+AE-411 Space Systems Engineering

 Web Programming (12 credits)

 This lower-level certificate provides students the foundation to write programs that support transactions conducted over the Internet.
 Students learn about the web and the basic tools used for webpage construction, including HTML, DHTML, scripting, CSS and an overview of XML.
 The database management course provides students with an understanding of relational databases, how they are designed, how data is stored in them, and how that data can be accessed.
 The final two courses, Intermediate Java Programming and Web/ CGI Programming Using Perl, provide students with the programming techniques and tools needed to create truly dynamic webpages.